appiflow/appiflow/README.md

 # appiflow
-A low code application framework which can assist in rapid application development
+An open source low code application framework which can assist in rapid application development